930turbo/coelhOS/README.md

 Furthermore, this project also provided me with the opportunity to work with various system-level programming concepts such as memory management, process scheduling, and device driver development.
 These concepts are fundamental to operating system development and are essential for building robust and efficient systems.

-One of the most challenging aspects of this project was working with assembly language, which is a low-level programming language and requires a good understanding of the underlying hardware architecture.
-This requires a deep understanding of the instruction set and memory management techniques used in the architecture.
-However, the challenge of working with assembly language was also one of the most rewarding aspects of this project as it allowed me to develop a deeper understanding of the underlying hardware and how the operating system interacts with it.

 In conclusion, this project was a valuable learning experience that has greatly contributed to my understanding of operating systems and system-level programming concepts.
 I believe that the knowledge and skills I gained from this project will be valuable in my future endeavors in the field of operating systems.
 I will be also happy to take on similar projects in the future.